 As a shared question, on the other hand, the burden is just as much on us.
 And deep down we do know that the issues of violence versus peace, community versus isolation, mutuality versus alienation – we know that all these issues are ours to work out.
 Deep down we know that being created in God’s image does put the burden on us, that, as the Episcopal Catechism says, being created in God’s image means that we are free to make choices: to love, to create, and to live in harmony with God and one another – or to do the opposite, which is what we often choose.

-God’s self-limitation applies not only what God may know of the future but, even more significantly, to the level, quality or intensity of God’s control in the present.
+God’s self-limitation applies not only to what God may know of the future but, even more significantly, to the level, quality or intensity of God’s control in the present.
 I’m always uncomfortable with the adage, “God’s in control.”
 God may not be in control.
-In fact, God has given control of a great deal to the human family that is called to live out the image and vision of God in the world.
-Again, we see that in the Incarnation.
+In fact, God has given up control over a great deal.
+God has given control over much to the human family that is called to live out the image and vision of God in the world.
+(That’s the cosmic subtext to the dominion mandate in Genesis 1 and the naming exercise in Genesis 2.)
+Again, we see the dynamic of God’s self-abnegation in the Incarnation.
 Jesus was subject to the randomness of the created order and was subject, as well, to the calculated evil of the human heart.
 Hence the cross.
 Such relinquishment on God’s part is ongoing, and obviously it has been integral to the human story from the beginning.

-God does work in human affairs, but in ways that are not only mysterious but collaborative, and often God’s working is not apparent until after the fact.
-Meanwhile God may be asking us, “Dear humans, will we ever have peace?”
-In love and with a yearning for communion, God has set things up so that it’s up to us.
+God does work in human affairs, but in ways that are not only mysterious but collaborative, hence the efficacy – both real and inscrutable – of intercessory and petitionary prayer.
+Often God’s working is not apparent until after the fact.
+Meanwhile God may be asking us, “Dear humans, will we – you all and I – ever have peace?
+Will you bring us peace?”
+In Jesus the Christ, God made an ultimate offer of peace from God’s side – exposing God’s self to our envy, resentment, hatred, violence and its death-dealing consequence.
+God’s peace offer of reconciliation stands as an eternal invitation.
+In love and with a yearning for communion, God has set things up so that the rest is up to us.

 The Peshawar bombing sets us back, as do innumerable other atrocities.

-But the Muslim student who asked me, “Sir, Please guide me in how I can help the families who are mourning for their loved ones and be a part of their pain in such a difficult and tragic time” – he pulls us forward.
+After the bombing a Muslim student who did volunteer work with women’s groups in Bamyan Province in Afghanistan asked me on email: “Sir, Please guide me in how I can help the families who are mourning for their loved ones and be a part of their pain in such a difficult and tragic time.”
+That student pulls us forward.
 The Edwardes community organizing today’s Peace Rally – which came off very well – pulls us forward.